Vishalmakwana956/Sales-pipeline-sql-analysis/README.md

 ### What This Means
 My recommendation for the sales team would be to evaluate their pricing strategy and make adjustments accordingly.
 With 68% of deals being closed below list price, I would also recommend reiterating to sales agents that discounts should be used as a last resort, not as a first option and provide more training and support on closing deals by proving value instead of using discounts.

+## Account & Sector Analysis
+This section will show win rate by industry sector, deal value by sector, deal value by sector, win rate by office location, and top accounts by revenue generated.
+This secton will be utilizing the sales_pipeline and accounts spreadsheets.

+### Win Rate by Industry Sector